DavidCastroCavallaro/DavidCastroCavallaro/README.md

 # 🌎 International Experience

-Fluent in English, Spanish, and Italian, I have an international cultural background, including a year and a half of studies at ILAC in Vancouver, Canada, and enrollment in the Professional Master's in International Management/CEMS at FGV.
+Fluent in English, Spanish, Portuguese, and Italian, I have an international cultural background, including a year and a half of studies at ILAC in Vancouver, Canada, and enrollment in the Professional Master's in International Management/CEMS at FGV.
 My client-centric and collaborative approach always aims to exceed expectations by delivering innovative and high-quality solutions.

 # 💼 Current Role